garbray/garbray.github.com/readme.md

 ## About me!
-* lets sow what I can do
+* lets see what I can do
+see the tools I usually use and links